 In flight ads among new twists in mattresses & futon

 Serta, which is taking its "We Make the World's Best Futon Mattress" campaign to new heights, will air its first in-flight commercials in September.
-The commercials will be broadcast on ABC World News Tonight during United Airlines' domestic flights.
+The commercials will be broadcasted on ABC World News Tonight during United Airlines' domestic flights.

 Steve Tipton, vice president of marketing, said the in-flight commercials, part of the company's $3.5 million third quarter advertising effort, will add a "new creative twist to our programming."
 Tipton described the affluent, heavily male airline audience as "a high-profile niche area where we can have impact."